ejhalpin/liri-node-app/README.md

 - A [video](./assets/videos/liri-files.mp4) where I go over the file system that LIRI lives in and interacts with

 - A [video](./assets/videos/liri-code.mp4) where I talk thorugh the code structure and what each of the functions does.
-I mention that the discussion is _hight level_ in the video.
+I mention that the discussion is _high level_ in the video.
 It is not.
 It's as nitty as it is gritty.

 - A [video](./assets/videos/liri-node-app.mp4) where I give a live demo of the app in use and show all of the _LIRI_ features and functionality.